Aesha7/CMPT-370/Readme.md

 4. run "npm start" in the front-end directory
 5. go to http://localhost:3000/

-You can sign into a coaches account with email: "coach@coach.com" password: "password" You can sign into an admin account with email: "admin@admin.com" password: "password"
+You can sign into a coaches account with email: "admin@admin.com" password: "password" You can sign into a coaches account with email: "coach@coach.com" password: "password"